Courtney Stodden Sizzles In Sexy Nurse Outfit To Encourage Fans To Stay Home

 Courtney, who appeared to go makeup-free for the photos, paired it with a matching white skirt with the same red trim and an old-fashioned nurse cap.
 She let her curly blond hair cascade down over her bare shoulders.

 The second snap gave fans a better look at her jaw dropping curves.
-It was taken from further away and showed her with her arms out wide as she revealed her toned tummy and pierced naval, also showing that the skirt was slightly sheer.
+It was taken from further away and showed her with her arms out wide as she revealed her toned tummy and pierced naval.
+The image also showed that the skirt was semi-sheer.

 For the third and final photo, The Mother/Daughter Experiment star got her dog in on the action.
 She held the pooch in her right hand and pulled a kissy face as the large tree cast a shadow over them.